horchi/vdr-plugin-squeezebox/README.md

   I don't know the behavior of pmAudioOnlyBlack relating to other output plugins like xine ...

-3. LMC - Logitech Media Server
+3. LMS - Logitech Media Server

-  Install the LMC on your server
+  Install the LMS on your server

     Logitech Version: http://www.mysqueezebox.com/download
     or the fork:      http://downloads.slimdevices.com/nightly/ (ich verwende aktuell die 7.8.0)

   Configure it via the WEB interface

-4. squeezelite - streaming client for the LMC
+4. squeezelite - streaming client for the LMS

   squeezelite is the the streming client used by the plugin
   Requirements: libalsa-dev libasound2-dev libflac-dev libmad0-dev libvorbis-dev libfaad-dev libmpg123-dev